This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program. Read the methodology here.

 Prairie View A & M University is among your top options if you want to study General Agriculture.
 Students from the General Agriculture major at Prairie View A & M University get 6.7% above the the typical college grad with the same degree.
 Students who like a more relaxed life will value the school's position in the little town of Prairie View, Texas.

 Prairie View A & M University is known for a low crime rate, among the safest schools in the U.S..
-The most in-demand online major provided to students at Prairie View A & M University is nursing.
+Student achievements after graduation is significant at Prairie View A & M University, with graduates usually leaving the university with total debt far lower than the U.S. average.
 View a few school videos for more information on what is happening on campus.

 West Texas A&M University is among your top options if you're planning on studying General Agriculture.
 Students who enjoy a more slow-paced life will appreciate West Texas A&M University's location in the small town of Canyon, Texas.